-Proposal 4-Ratification of the Appointment of Independent Registered Public Accounting Firm
+Proposal 3-Ratification of the Appointment of Independent Registered Public Accounting Firm

-The affirmative vote of the holders of shares of common stock representing a majority of the votes cast on the matter is required for the ratification of the appointment of KMJ Corbin & Company LLP as our independent registered public accounting firm for the year ending December 31, 2023.
+The affirmative vote of the holders of shares of Common Stock representing a majority of the votes cast affirmatively or negatively on the matter (provided that there is a quorum) is required for the ratification of the appointment of KMJ Corbin & Company LLP as our independent registered public accounting firm for the year ending December 31, 2024.
 Abstentions will not be counted as votes cast on the matter and will have no effect on the outcome of this proposal.
-No broker non-votes are expected on Proposal 4.
+No broker non-votes are expected on Proposal 3.